jennifer-spillane/sponge_seq/Lab4_genome_assembly.md

 #### Evaluating our long read assembly

-Now we can evaluate the genome assembly we just made in two different ways. **Important** The output file from your last command (above) is going to be the input file of both of these two programs.
+Now we can evaluate the genome assembly we just made in two different ways. **Important:** The output file from your last command (above) is going to be the input file of both of these two programs.

 Run quast on the finished assembly.
 - The first piece of information that you give the command `quast` is the input file name (so, the name of your finished assembly).
 It does not have an `-i` in front of it, but it is still the same thing.
 Different programs just do things differently.